-Approved by Parliament of the Ghana National Anti-Doping Bill in February 2024 into the National Anti-Doping Act, 2024 (Act 1116) with the aim to promote clean sports and ensure compliance with international anti-doping standards

-Developed and submitted to the National Development Planning Commission (NDPC) for review, the National Sports Policy this policy aims to provide a comprehensive framework for sports development in Ghana.
+- i. approved by Parliament of the Ghana National Anti-Doping Bill in February 2024 into the National Anti-Doping Act, 2024 (Act 1116) with the aim to promote clean sports and ensure compliance with international antidoping standards - ii. developed and submitted to the National Development Planning Commission (NDPC) for review, the National Sports Policy this policy aims to provide a comprehensive framework for sports development in Ghana.

-The National Sports Authority provided logistical support to 25 sports associations and equipped 20 regional and district offices to enhance administrative and operational efficiency.
+iii. the National Sports Authority provided logistical support to 25 sports associations and equipped 20 regional and district offices to enhance administrative and operational efficiency.